consiglionazionaledellericerche/jscontact-tools/README.md

 <a name="conventions"></a>
 ## Conventions

-To avoid confusion, the JSContact top most objects, namely Card and CardGroup, are represented through the classes JSCard and JSCardGroup, respectively.
+To avoid confusion, the JSContact top most objects, namely Card and CardGroup, are represented through the classes JSCard and CardGroup, respectively.

 <a name="creation"></a>
 ## Creation